• Skip to primary navigation

 • Cut an oversized circle of parchment paper and line the tart case.
 Add baking beads, ensuring that they are not stacked on top of each other.

 • Bake the tart cases for 15 minutes at 340°F / 170°C. Remove from the oven and carefully remove the baking beads from each case.
 Use the parchment paper to lift them out and place in a bowl to cool down.
 Immediately place the tart cases back in the oven for 5 minutes to finish baking.
-Once baked, allow to cool on a cooling rack.
+Once baked, cool completely on a cooling rack.

-To Make the Ganache
+Make the Ganache

-• After 3 minutes whisk the cream and chocolate to create the ganache.
+• Whisk the cream and chocolate together to create the ganache.
 It will have a pouring consistency.
-Pour over the jam in the tart cases then refrigerate for 2-3 hours until set.

 • Sprinkle with coarse sea salt and serve immediately.